QubesOS/qubes-posts/2024-09-XX-novacustom-v56-series-qubes-certified.md

 - Qubes OS does not currently support UEFI secure boot.
 - Keeping up-to-date with firmware updates is merely an email notification service and therefore does not affect certification.
-- Deploying coreboot+Heads does not affect certification.
+- Deploying coreboot+Heads does not affect certification, but it is not currently an available option for this model anyway.
 - Disabling Intel Management Engine (HAP disabling) does not affect certification.

 ### Operating system